THEAFANDI/my-new-project/README.md

-# Soccer Training with AI
+# AIS Soccer Training with AI
 Final project for the Building AI course
 ## Summary
 The project is about collecting data from best players in the world about their lifestyle, exercises, and nutritious regime.